usnistgov/OSCAL/source/includes/schema/_profileJSON.md

 It is an error for two `"alteration"` names to apply to the same control or subcontrol.
 In practice, multiple alterations can be applied (together), but it creates confusion.

-At present, no provision is made for altering many controls at once (for example, to systematically remove properties or add global properties); extending this element to match multiple control IDs could provide for this.
+At present, no provision is made for altering many controls at once (for example, to systematically remove properties or add global properties); extending this name to match multiple control IDs could provide for this.

 #### `"remove"` name